Patrick Collins (politician): Public service

 In 1867, Collins was nominated for a seat in the Massachusetts House of Representatives.
 Shortly afterward, he started working for a law firm.
 He was elected to the House, serving two terms in 1868 and 1869.
 He then served two terms in the Massachusetts Senate in 1870 and 1871.
 During his time in the state legislature, he studied law at Harvard Law School.
 He graduated and was admitted to the bar in 1871.
+Included in Collins' graduating class at Harvard was Charles Frederic Adams, a lecturer and political reformer who politically supported the "Single Tax' economic theory of Henry George.

 Collins practiced law in Boston.
 He served as judge advocate general of Massachusetts in 1875.
 He also served as delegate to the Democratic National Conventions in 1876, 1880, 1888, and 1892.
 He lived on Percival Street in Meeting House Hill in Dorchester.

 Collins was elected to the U.S. Congress in 1882 and served three terms in the 48th, 49th and 50th Congresses from 1883 to 1889.
 He was also Chairman of the Democratic State Committee from 1884 to 1890.
 He retired from Congress in 1889 and resumed his law practice.
 He also served on the boards of directors of several companies and civic organizations.
 Collins served as consul general in London under President Grover Cleveland from May 6, 1893, to May 17, 1897.

 Collins was the Democratic candidate for Mayor of Boston three times.
 In December 1899, he lost to Republican incumbent Thomas N. Hart (40,838 votes to 38,557 votes).
 The two candidates had a rematch in the December 1901 election, this time with Collins prevailing (52,035–33,196) to win his first term as mayor.
 Collins was re-elected in December 1903, defeating Republican challenger George N. Swallow (48,745–22,369).